Kdisimone/nsapple/README.md

 * If your Loop has a failure, that will display in the bottom information.

-* If you have an override running, that will display if you turn the crown to scroll down in the screen
+* If you have an override running, that will display if you turn the crown to scroll down in the screen (if you're using jojo branch and have updated your NS site accordingly).

 ![sign](https://github.com/Kdisimone/images/blob/master/nsapple-screen1.PNG)